 Three challengers take on incumbent Larry Haskell in Spokane County Prosecutor race

 Jul.
-9—When Spokane County Prosecutor Larry Haskell ran for re-election the first time, he drew no challengers.
+10—When Spokane County Prosecutor Larry Haskell ran for re-election the first time, he drew no challengers.

 But after his wife's racist rants on social media were reported earlier this year, three of them jumped into the race to oppose Haskell's bid for a third term.